Original Glasgow derby: 1939–1946: Wartime

-Post-war 1946–1958
+1946–1958: Post-war

 In 1946 the football action resumed officially but Queen's Park were relegated for a second time in its history in 1948.
 The Original Glasgow derby was resumed eight years later in the 1956–57 season with Queen's Park returning to the highest tier and playing in a memorable battle with Rangers which ended in a 6–4 victory for the Govan side, who went on to win the title.
 The last season the two teams competed in the top flight was in 1957–58 with Queen's Park finishing bottom of the table and Rangers as runners-up.
 This was Alex Ferguson's debut campaign with Queen's Park, and he would later join Rangers in 1967.

-1958–1992 decline
+1958–1992: Decline

-Following Queen's Park's relegation the derby lost its importance as Glasgow's biggest derby after the Old Firm.
-Their next meeting was in 1973–74 season when Rangers achieved their biggest victory ever against the Spiders: 8–0.
+Following Queen's Park's relegation the derby lost its importance as Glasgow's biggest fixture after the Old Firm matches.
+Their next meeting was in the 1973–74 Scottish Cup when Rangers achieved their biggest victory ever against the Spiders: 8–0.
 On 12 March 1983, the Gers won narrowly 2–1 at Hampden Park in the quarter-finals of the Scottish Cup in front of 13,716 fans.
 The two rivals still faced each other in the increasingly irrelevant Glasgow Cup during the 1980s.
 Their last meeting prior to Rangers' 2012 removal from the top tier took place on 20 August 1991 in the Scottish League Cup when they beat Queen's Park 6–0 at Ibrox in the second round of the competition in front of a crowd of 32,230 fans.

-2012–13 revival
+2012–13: A brief revival

-In 2012, Rangers endured financial difficulties, and its holding company was liquidated in 2012.
-Subsequently, the team had to apply for entry to the bottom (fourth) tier of the Scottish league, eventually climbing to the top division in four seasons.
+In 2012, Rangers endured severe financial difficulties, and its holding company was put into liquidation while the team had to apply for entry to the bottom (fourth) tier of the Scottish league.
 That development meant that the two old rivals would be in the same division for the first time since the 1957–58 season.
-Both of the teams were fighting for promotion in the 2012–13 Scottish Third Division.
-Another historical local club, Clyde, was part of the league in that season bringing in a glimpse of the glorious past of Glaswegian football.
-On 29 December 2012 Queen's Park came very close to their first draw against the Gers in 70 years (since the 1932-33 season), but Fraser Aird scored on the 92nd minute to give Rangers the victory with 0-1 at Hampden Park.
-Overall, Rangers won all four games against Queen's Park, finishing as champions while the Spiders qualified for the play-offs but failed to win promotion in the end.
+Both would be fighting for promotion in the 2012–13 Scottish Third Division.
+Another historical local club, Clyde, was part of the league that season, bringing in a glimpse of the glorious past of Glaswegian football.
+On 29 December 2012 Queen's Park came close to their first draw against the Gers in 70 years (since the 1932–33 season), but Fraser Aird scored in the 92nd minute to give Rangers a 1–0 win at Hampden Park.
+Overall, Rangers won all four fixtures against Queen's Park, finishing as champions while the Spiders qualified for the play-offs but failed to win promotion.